SarahKnits/EasyPieces/documents/final.md

 ![Program 2 Graph](https://github.com/SarahKnits/project/blob/November16/piecewiseGrapher/docs/img/SecondProgram.png)

-* Error handling: How can programs go wrong, and how does your language communicate those errors to the user?
+#### Error handling: How can programs go wrong, and how does your language communicate those errors to the user?

 Programs can be wrong by having an invalid format, having math errors (such as division by zero), or having undefined variables in a given function.
-The language will be able to return very useful errors for the math errors and undefined variables, but may have some issues returning a meaningful error for parsing errors.
-As of now, I think the best I can do is return an error saying that parsing failed and try to tell about where it happened.
+The language currently returns useful errors reporting which line a parsing error occurred in and what the issue was (missing open curly brace, comma, invalid expression, etc).

-* What tool support (e.g., error-checking, development environments) does your project provide?
+#### What tool support (e.g., error-checking, development environments) does your project provide?

 Since the input to my program will be a simple text file, there will not be tool support initially.
 If I create a graphical interface for input, I would add some error-checking in that interface.

-* Are there any other DSLs for this domain?
+#### Are there any other DSLs for this domain?
 If so, what are they, and how does your language compare to these other languages?

 There are some existing DSLs for this domain.
 One of these is ScalaPlot, which is an internal DSL for Scala.
 I am using it to produce my graphs.
 ScalaPlot